openEHR/archie/README.md

 List<RMObjectValidationMessage> validationMessages = validator.validate(operationalTemplate, rmObject);
 ```

-The RM Object validator only works on operational templates, not on differential or flattened forms of archetypes.
-You can create an operational template from any archetype see [Operational templates](#operational-templates).
+The RM Object validator only works on Operation Templates, not on differential or flattened forms of archetypes.
+You can create an Operational Template from any archetype see [Operational Templates](#operational-templates).

 Note that it is possible the API of the messages is still unstable and will likely change in future versions.